ChristianMae/HacktoberFest-2019/README.md

   Clone your forked repository to your local machine.

-  Add your name in Contributors.md file.
+  Add your name in index.html alond with the profile link

 Write these command on your terminal- git add -A